4 Common Ways Students Avoid Plagiarism Detection

 3. Inserting White Text

 Sometimes, students insert unique white-colored text to mask plagiarism.
-They add different characters and spaces in white so that the teacher does not see them.
+They add different characters and spaces in white so the teacher does not see them.
 A primitive plagiarism checker will not be able to find them either.

 4. Format Modification